 * Recent kidnappings could complicate peace talks

-* Five soldiers killed in combat with FARC in south
+* Four soldiers killed in combat with FARC in southwest

 * Oil sector has been under increasing attacks